LBHackney-IT/lbh-adrs/MTFH/Accepted/Integration-with-mmh.md

 ## **Decision**

-Option 1 is the chosen approach
+Option 1a is the chosen approach - Housing Search API and Assets API will be called directly from the Frontend